yabindra-bhujel/yabindra-bhujel/README.md

 <h1 align="center"> More About Me:</h1>
-<h3>My name is Yabindra Bhujel, and I am originally from Nepal am currently living in Japan as an international student.
-I am studying Information Systems at <a href="https://www.shikoku-u.ac.jp/" > Shikoku University </a>, where I am in my third year of study.</h3>
+My name is Yabindra Bhujel, and I am originally from Nepal am currently living in Japan as an international student.
+I am studying Information Systems at <a href="https://www.shikoku-u.ac.jp/" > Shikoku University </a>, where I am in my third year of study.

-<h3>In addition to my studies, I work part-time at KFC, which has been a great opportunity for me to develop my teamwork and communication skills.
+In addition to my studies, I work part-time at KFC, which has been a great opportunity for me to develop my teamwork and communication skills.
 It has also taught me the importance of customer service and how to handle high-pressure situations in a fast-paced environment.
-I use the money I earn to pay for my school fees and living expenses, which has taught me the value of hard work and financial responsibility. </h3>
+I use the money I earn to pay for my school fees and living expenses, which has taught me the value of hard work and financial responsibility.

-<h3>After arriving in Japan in April 2019, I spent two years studying the Japanese language at  <a href="https://www.meikei-net.ac.jp/">Nagoya Management and Accounting College </a> before enrolling in university.
-This experience has given me a deep appreciation for Japanese culture and language, and I am excited to continue learning and growing in this unique and fascinating country. </h3>
+After arriving in Japan in April 2019, I spent two years studying the Japanese language at  <a href="https://www.meikei-net.ac.jp/">Nagoya Management and Accounting College </a> before enrolling in university.
+This experience has given me a deep appreciation for Japanese culture and language, and I am excited to continue learning and growing in this unique and fascinating country.

-<h3>As a student of Information Systems, I am passionate about technology and its potential to improve people's lives.
+As a student of Information Systems, I am passionate about technology and its potential to improve people's lives.
 I am particularly interested in artificial intelligence and machine learning and have completed courses and projects related to these areas.
-I hope to use my skills to develop innovative solutions to real-world problems and make a positive impact in society. </h3>
+I hope to use my skills to develop innovative solutions to real-world problems and make a positive impact in society.

-<h3>In addition to my academic pursuits and part-time job, I enjoy participating in extracurricular activities, such as coding competitions and hackathons.
-These events challenge me to think creatively and develop my problem-solving skills, which I believe are essential for success in the technology industry.</h3>
+In addition to my academic pursuits and part-time job, I enjoy participating in extracurricular activities, such as coding competitions and hackathons.
+These events challenge me to think creatively and develop my problem-solving skills, which I believe are essential for success in the technology industry.

-<h3>I am committed to making the most of my university experience and am excited to see where my studies and experiences will take me in the future.
-Thank you for taking the time to learn more about me, and I look forward to connecting with you! </h3>
+I am committed to making the most of my university experience and am excited to see where my studies and experiences will take me in the future.
+Thank you for taking the time to learn more about me, and I look forward to connecting with you!

 # Future Goal: